ansible/ansible-builder/docs/usage.rst

 .. note::

    This flag is compatible only with the ``podman`` runtime and will be ignored for any other runtime.
-Docker is not supported since layer image squashing is considered an experimental feature.
+Docker does not suport layer squashing; it is considered an experimental feature.

 The ``create`` command
 ----------------------

-The ``ansible-builder create`` command works similarly to the ``build`` command in that it takes an execution environment definition as an input and outputs the build context necessary for building an execution environment image.
+The ``ansible-builder create`` command accepts an execution environment definition as an input and outputs the build context necessary for building an execution environment image.
 However, the ``create`` command *will not* build the execution environment image; this is useful for creating just the build context and a ``Containerfile`` that can then be shared.

 Examples
 --------

 The example in ``test/data/pytz`` requires the ``awx.awx`` collection in the execution environment definition.
-The lookup plugin ``awx.awx.schedule_rrule`` requires the PyPI ``pytz`` and another library to work.
+The lookup plugin
+``awx.awx.schedule_rrule`` requires the PyPI ``pytz`` and another library to work.
 If ``test/data/pytz/execution-environment.yml`` file is given to the ``ansible-builder build`` command, then it will install the